Lesson 2

 Realistic Emissions

-• One number is not enough to encode a color: this is only true for an ideal black body (where temperature T is sufficient)!
+• One number is not enough to encode a color: this is only true for an ideal black body (where the temperature T is a sufficient descriptor)!

 • Emission spectra of real-world objects can be very complex (see previous lesson):